ishaansucksatlife/MonkeyType-Auto-Typer-Pandemonium/README.md

 Use it for commercial purposes without permission

 📌 This project is proprietary software.
-No source code is available to tbe public yet.
+No source code is available to the public yet.
 ---

 ## 💬 Need Help?